The Bankrate promise

 - New credit (10 percent)

-With a history of consistent payments being the most influential factor, a great opportunity is offered to those new to credit cards makes it easier to raise your credit profile.
-Every month you pay your card’s bill on time will bump your credit score up, so set a routine and you can grow your creditworthiness quickly—as long as you can avoid missing a credit card payment.
+Given that a history of consistent on-time payments is the most influential factor, being new to credit cards makes it easier to raise your credit profile.
+Every month you pay your cards on time will bump up your credit score, so set a routine, and you’ll likely be able to grow your creditworthiness quickly — as long as you can avoid missing a credit card payment.

-Your credit utilization ratio (also referred to as debt-to-available-credit ratio) is how much of your total credit limit you use across all lines of credit.
+Your credit utilization ratio (also referred to as your debt-to-available-credit ratio) is how much of your total credit limit you use across all of your lines of credit.
 Typically, you want to keep this figure between 10 and 30 percent to stay in good standing.
 Opening up new card accounts or getting a credit limit increase can help build credit by decreasing this ratio, but that isn’t all it takes.
-By making the effort to pay off your outstanding balances you’ll help your credit utilization, thus improving your credit score.
+Paying off your outstanding balances also improves your credit utilization, thus improving your credit score.

-The length of credit history is fancy-talk for the average age of your credit accounts.
-The longer the account has been open, the better, so you may want to avoid closing an old account to keep yourself out of poor credit.
-There are cases where canceling a credit card account is the right move, but as a general rule you’ll benefit from keeping old ones open.
+The length of credit history refers to the average age of your credit accounts.
+The longer the account has been open, the better, so you may want to avoid closing an old account to keep yourself out of poor credit standing.
+There are cases where canceling a credit card account is the right move, but as a general rule, you’ll benefit from keeping old ones open.

-Adding new types of debt into your profile such as personal loans or auto loans will give you a healthier credit mix and raise your credit score.
+Adding new types of debt into your profile such as personal loans or auto loans will give you a healthier credit mix and potentially raise your credit score.
 If you can manage the payments, opening new credit card accounts and other debt is generally beneficial.
-That being said, don’t apply for multiple new credit sources all at once—it doesn’t look good in the eyes of credit issuers, and it may become too much of a financial burden to bear.
+That being said, don’t apply for multiple new credit sources all at once — it doesn’t look good in the eyes of credit issuers, and it may become too much of a financial burden to bear.

-For those who are looking to boost their credit score because you’ve missed credit card or loan payments, declared bankruptcy, defaulted on a loan, had a loan turned over to a collection agency or had any other major financial issues, it can take years to rebuild your credit.
-But in nearly all cases, the process begins with the hard work of managing your budget and cutting back on spending to make consistent, timely payments every month.
+If you want to boost your credit score after missing credit card or loan payments, declaring bankruptcy, defaulting on a loan, having a loan turned over to a collection agency or experiencing any other major financial issues, know that it can take years to rebuild your credit.
+But in nearly all cases, the process begins with the hard work of managing your budget and cutting back on spending so that you can make consistent, timely payments every month.

-The length of time it takes to raise your credit score depends on a combination of multiple aspects.
-Your financial habits, the initial cause of the low score and where you currently stand are all major ingredients, but there’s no exact recipe to determine the timeline.
-Thanks to studies done by CNBC and FICO, we’ve compiled the typical time it takes to bring your score back to its starting point after a financial mishap.
-The following data is an estimate of recovery time for those with poor to fair credit.
+The length of time it takes to raise your credit score depends on a combination of factors.
+Your financial habits, the initial cause of your low score and where you currently stand are all major ingredients, but there’s no exact recipe that will determine your repair timeline.
+However, there is data available from FICO that suggests how long it may take to bring your score back to its starting point after a financial mishap.
+The following data is an estimate of recovery time for people with poor to fair credit.

 |Event||Average credit score recovery time|